OpenSees/OpenSeesDocumentation/source/user/manual/model/multiSupportPattern.rst

 The Multi-Support pattern allows similar or different prescribed ground motions to be input at various supports in the structure.
 In OpenSees, the prescribed motion is applied using single-point constraints, the single-point constraints taking their constraint value from user created ground motions.

-The command to generate a multi-support excitation contains in { } the commands to generate all the ground motions and the single-point constraints in the pattern.
+The command to generate a multi-support excitation contains in squirrelly brackets the commands to generate all the ground motions and the single-point constraints in the pattern.
 The command is as follows:

 .. function: pattern MultipleSupport $patternTag {ground motion & imposed motion commands}